Jane C. Wright: Professional career

 In the end they determined that there was indeed a correlation between the chemotherapeutic agent given to the patient and those grown in tissue cultures.
 From this she was able to develop the drug methotrexate in order to fight those tumors.

 Wright and her father introduced nitrogen mustard agents, similar to the mustard gas compounds used in World War I, that were successful in treating the cancerous cells of leukemia patients.
 Wright later pioneered combinatorial work in chemotherapeutics, focusing not simply on administering multiple drugs, but sequential and dosage variations to increase the effectiveness of chemotherapy and minimize side effects.
+In addition to the multi-drug combination regimens, she matched drugs/drug regimens to certain tumour types in leukemia and lymphoma patients.
 She was successful in identifying treatments for both breast and skin cancer, developing a chemotherapy protocol that increased skin cancer patient lifespans up to ten years.
 She also developed a non-surgical method, using a catheter system, to deliver potent drugs to tumors located deep within the body such as the liver and spleen.
 She published more than 100 papers on cancer chemotherapeutics during her career and served on the editorial board of the Journal of the National Medical Association.